hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/extensions.rst

 1. Two confirming nodes with a threshold of 2.
 This provides security against a single node being compromised.
 However, if one of the two nodes is down, transactions for the party will fail.
-2. 3 confirming nodes with a threshold of 2.
+2. Three confirming nodes with a threshold of 2.
 This extends the previous setup to also provide availability in case one of the nodes goes down or gets compromised as the other two nodes are still functional.